Hervé Renard

-Hervé Jean-Marie Roger Renard (born 30 September 1968) is a French professional football coach and former player who is the head coach of Saudi Arabia.
+Hervé Jean-Marie Roger Renard (/fr/; born 30 September 1968) is a French professional football coach and former player who is the manager of the Ivory Coast national team.

-Renard has previously been the manager of Zambia national team, with whom he won the 2012 Africa Cup of Nations; he also won the competition in 2015 with the Ivory Coast, becoming the first coach to win two Africa Cup of Nations with different teams.
+Renard has previously been the manager of the Zambia national team, with whom he won the 2012 Africa Cup of Nations; he also won the competition in 2015 with the Ivory Coast, becoming the first coach to win two Africa Cup of Nations with different teams.
 In addition, he coached Morocco at the 2018 World Cup.
 From 2019 to 2023, he was the manager of Saudi Arabia before he became manager of the France women's team ahead of the 2023 FIFA Women's World Cup.
-In October 2024, he returned to Saudi Arabia for the second time.
+In October 2024, he returned to Saudi Arabia for a second spell before being dismissed 18 months later.
+He was appointed on a short-term contract by Tunisia after the team lost their first match in the 2026 FIFA World Cup and departed the role after losing the remaining two games.

 Early life

 Hervé Jean-Marie Roger Renard was born on 30 September 1968 in Aix-les-Bains, Auvergne-Rhône-Alpes.
 His maternal grandparents were from Poland.

 Playing career

 Renard played as a defender for French clubs Cannes, Stade de Vallauris and Draguignan in a playing career which lasted from 1983 to 1998.
-After retiring as a professional player, he worked as a cleaner, working there in the morning and training with SC Draguignan in the evening, eventually starting his own cleaning company.
+After retiring as a professional player, he worked as a cleaner, working there in the morning and training with Draguignan in the evening, eventually starting his own cleaning company.